dcmouyard/recipes/white-rice.md

 3. Cover, reduce heat to low, and simmer until liquid is absorbed and rice is tender, about 20 minutes.

-4. Off heat, remove lid and place kitchen towel over saucepan.
-Cover and let stand for 10 minutes.
+4. Off heat, remove lid and let stand for 10 minutes.
+For sticky rice, place kitchen towel over saucepan.
 Fluff with fork.
 Serve.

 ## Resources